Naagin (2015 TV series): Season 2

-Shivanya delivers her daughter Shivangi in the third month of her pregnancy.
-Yamini is resurrected by Avantika and frees Shesha.
+Shivanya gives birth to her daughter, Shivangi, in the third month of her pregnancy.
+Meanwhile, Avantika resurrects Yamini.
+Twenty-five years later, Shivangi is raised by her widowed mother, Shivanya, as a human, unaware of her true lineage or her mother's past.
+Shivangi falls in love with Rocky, Yamini's foster grandson.
+Shesha, who lives with Yamini disguised as a human orphan adopted by Yamini, also falls for Rocky.
+Shesha breaks the barrier imprisoning the Mahishmatis for years.
+Yamini arranges Shivangi and Rocky's marriage as part of a plot to kill Shivanya.
+Yamini, Shesha, and Avantika murder Shivanya and her entire family, prompting Shivangi to seek revenge.
+She uncovers the truth about her parents, as well as the real identities of Yamini, Shesha, and Avantika.

-25 years later, Shivangi grows up with her widowed mother Shivanya as a human being without any knowledge of her mother's past.
-She falls in love with Rocky, Yamini's foster grandson, who is loved by Shesha as well who lives with Rocky, disguised as a human orphan adopted by Yamini.
-Shesha breaks the wall in which the Mahishmatis was trapped for years.
-Yamini fixes Shivangi and Rocky's marriage to murder Shivanya.
-Yamini, Shesha, and Avantika murder Shivanya and everyone in her family which provokes Shivangi and she decides to avenge her mother.
-She learns about her parents' life, Yamini, Shesha, and Avantika's reality.
+On her twenty-fifth birthday, Shivangi transforms into a naagin and marries Rocky to execute her revenge.
+Pretending to have lost her memory, she claims ignorance about her mother's killers.
+Yamini and her allies spare Shivangi, believing only she can obtain the Naagmani.
+Shivangi mistakenly suspects Rocky of being involved in her mother's murder.
+During her quest, she befriends Rudra, a naag also wronged by the same enemies.
+With Rudra's help, Shivangi kills four of the eight murderers.
+Avantika kills Rudra when he refuses to reveal Shivangi's identity, after which Shivangi uncovers Avantika's secret and kills her, leading to the complete annihilation of the Mahishmatis tribe.
+Nidhi is revealed as the eighth killer and is killed by Shivangi.

-Shivangi turns into a naagin on her 25th birthday.
-She marries Rocky to take revenge.
-Shivangi acts as if she has lost her memory and doesn't know who killed her mother.
-Yamini and the gang spare Shivangi as only she can bring Naagmani for them.
-She also misinterprets Rocky as one of her mother's killers.
-On her quest, she befriends Rudra, a naag who was also wronged by Shivanya's killers.
-Later, Shivangi learns about Rocky being innocent.
-Rudra secretly falls in love with Shivangi.
-Shivangi kills four of the eight killers along with Rudra's help.
-Avantika learns about Rudra and kills him when he doesn't reveal his partner's identity.
-Distraught, Shivangi learns about Avantika's death secret and kills her.
-With Avantika's death, the Mahishmatis tribe is also killed once and for all.
-Nidhi Chachi is revealed to be the 8th killer who kills Shivangi's only relative Gautami who was pregnant.
-Shivangi kills Nidhi, however, her identity is revealed to Shesha and Yamini.
-Shivangi turns Shesha into a statue where Rocky was called and he discovers the truth about Shivangi being a Naagin.
-Yamini tricks Shivangi into thinking that she killed her.
-Later, she secretly emotionally blackmails Rocky to take revenge on Shivangi for all the deaths that occurred.
-Rocky decides to punish Shivangi.
-He and Shivangi consummate their marriage making Shivangi lose her powers.
-Later, Rocky breaks all ties with her and calls the police to arrest her.
+Shivangi's identity is exposed to Yamini and Shesha.
+She turns Shesha into a statue, but Rocky witnesses this and learns the truth about Shivangi being a naagin.
+Yamini manipulates events to make Shivangi believe she has killed her and emotionally blackmails Rocky into turning against Shivangi.
+After consummating their marriage, Shivangi loses her powers.
+Rocky breaks ties with her and has her arrested.

-45 days later, Shivangi learns she's still a naagin and escapes from jail during a mass shootout.
-She learns that her father Ritik was killed by Yamini and other aides and decides to take revenge on them.
-Rocky turns into a naag on his 27th birthday, as his late mother was the Naagrani of the Takshak clan, who was killed by her own husband.
-He accidentally frees Shesha who takes Takshika's place.
-Shivangi shows Rocky the footage of Shivanya's murder from Shesh Naag.
-They reunite and confess their love to each other.
-Together they kill Shesha and Yamini.
-Later, Rocky stabs Shivangi to death under orders from Ritik.
-She dies without knowing why they killed her but promises to return.
+Forty-five days later, Shivangi discovers she is still a naagin and escapes from prison during a mass shootout.
+She learns that her father, Ritik, was murdered by Yamini and vows revenge.
+On his twenty-seventh birthday, Rocky transforms into a naag, learning that his mother was the Naagrani of the Takshak clan, killed by her husband.
+He accidentally frees Shesha, who assumes the identity of Takshika.
+Rocky later learns the truth and he reunites with Shivangi.
+Together, they kill Yamini and Shesha.
+However, under Ritik's orders, Rocky later stabs Shivangi to death.
+She dies unaware of the reason but vows to return.